Construction and Housing Forecast Bulletin - GB 2019-2023

 Annual subscription - 4 quarterly issues

 Introduction and Overview

 The 'Construction and Housing Forecast Bulletin - GB' is published four times a year.
-The bulletin provides analysis of the overall construction market in current prices, in terms of new work and RMI activity, also public and private sectors and detailed reviews of the two main sectors with sub-sector analysis for quarterly output and new orders, housing starts and completions, new work and RMI, as well as forecasts of new work and RMI activity to 2021.
+The bulletin provides analysis of the overall construction market in current prices, in terms of new work and RMI activity, also public and private sectors and detailed reviews of the two main sectors with sub-sector analysis for quarterly output and new orders, housing starts and completions, as well as forecasts to 2023.

 - Recent and current trends in the construction industry in Great Britain